Murat Reis the Elder

-Murat Reis the Elder (Koca Murat Reis; Murat Reis Plaku c.
+Murat Reis the Elder (Koca Murat Reis; Murat Reis Plaku fl.
 1534 – 1609) was an Ottoman privateer and admiral, who served in the Ottoman Navy.
 He is regarded as one of the most important Barbary corsairs.

 Early career

-Born into an Albanian family on Rhodes in 1534 he began his career when he joined the crew of Dragut at a very young age.
-He also fought alongside Piri Reis in several expeditions.
-In 1534 Murat Reis accompanied Hayreddin Barbarossa to Constantinople where they were received by Suleiman I and appointed to take command of the Ottoman fleet.
+Born into an Albanian family on Rhodes, he began his career by joining the crew of Dragut at a very young age.
+In 1534, Murat Reis accompanied Hayreddin Barbarossa to Constantinople where they were received by Suleiman the Magnificent, who appointed Barbarossa to take command of the Ottoman fleet.
 While in Constantinople, Murat Reis participated in the construction of new warships at the naval arsenal on the Golden Horn.